National Pig Day

-National Pig Day is an event held annually on March 1 in the United States to celebrate the pig.
+National Pig Day is an event held annually on the first day of March in the United States to celebrate the pig.
 The holiday is most often celebrated in the Midwest of the US.
 It is not a federal holiday.

 The holiday celebration in the USA was started in 1972 by sisters Ellen Stanley, a teacher at All Saints Episcopal School in Lubbock, Texas, and Mary Lynne Rave of Beaufort, North Carolina.
-According to Rave the purpose of the National Pig Day is "to accord the pig its rightful, though generally unrecognized, place" as one of the most intelligent domesticated animals.
+According to Rave the purpose of the National Pig Day is "to accord to the pig its rightful, though generally unrecognized, place" as one of the most intelligent domesticated animals.
 The holiday is most often celebrated in the Midwest.

 National Pig Day includes events at zoos, schools, nursing homes, and sporting events around the United States.
 It is also recognized at "pig parties" where pink pig punch and pork delicacies are served, and pink ribbon pigtails are tied around trees in the pigs' honor.
 According to Chase's Calendar of Events, National Pig Day is on the same day as pseudo-holidays Share a Smile day and Peanut Butter Lover's day.
 It is an open question whether the holiday is a time to honor pigs by "giving them a break" or to appreciate their offerings (spare ribs, bacon and ham).